Exploring Alternatives to Traditional CPAP Machines

 Advanced Airway Devices: BiPAP and ASV

 ASV devices, on the other hand, are designed to treat more complex forms of sleep apnea, including central sleep apnea and mixed sleep apnea.
-These devices adapt to the user's breathing patterns, providing more pressure when the user's breathing is shallow or has stopped.
+These devices adapt to the user's breathing patterns, providing more pressure when breathing is shallow or has stopped.

 Expiratory Positive Airway Pressure (EPAP)